5 Baby Chicks Hatched in 2026

-UPDATE 2021: Every few years we get some chicken eggs, usually donated from a local rancher and do our best to hatch some baby chicks.
-We did it again here in 2021 and had great luck!
-Out of the 6 eggs, we hatched 4 super cute baby chicks.
-2 black and 2 yellow.
-Needless to say, the children and teachers were thrilled!
+UPDATE 2026: Every year we get some chicken eggs, usually donated from a local rancher and do our best to hatch some baby chicks.
+We did it again here in 2026 and had great luck!
+Out of the 6 eggs, we hatched 3 super cute baby chicks.
+2 black and 1 yellow and black.
+That’s two less than hatched in 2024, but the children and teachers were thrilled!

 It’s always so exciting when the baby chicks hatch here at Mary’s School House.
 The teachers, children and their parents are overjoyed.
 During the incubation period the children and the teachers keep a close eye on the chicken eggs while they are housed in the incubator for 20 days.
 This is a bit of a wait for small children, so we purchased a scope which enables the kids to see inside the eggs.
 It really helps the children participate the process and adds to the learning process.